-Notice is hereby given that the Annual Meeting of the Stockholders of Streamline Health Solutions, Inc. will be held on May 22, 2019, at 9:30 a.m., Eastern Time, at the offices of Troutman Sanders, LLP, 600 Peachtree Street, Suite 3000, Atlanta, Georgia 30308, for the following purposes:
+Notice is hereby given that the Virtual Annual Meeting of the Stockholders of Streamline Health Solutions, Inc. will be held on June 7, 2022 at 10:00 a.m., Eastern Time, at http://meetnow.global/MWSWKQN, for the following purposes:

-- 1. PROPOSAL 1-To elect the five candidates nominated by our board of directors to serve as directors until a successor is duly elected and qualified at the 2020 Annual Meeting of Stockholders or otherwise or until any earlier removal or resignation. - 2.
-PROPOSAL 2-To approve a non-binding advisory vote on the compensation of our named executive officers ("say-on-pay"). - 3.
-PROPOSAL 3-To approve, on a non-binding advisory basis, the option of every one year for the frequency of future advisory votes on executive compensation ("say-on-pay frequency"). - 4.
-PROPOSAL 4-To approve the Streamline Health Solutions, Inc. Third Amended and Restated 2013 Stock Incentive Plan. - 5.
-PROPOSAL 5-To ratify the appointment of the firm of Dixon Hughes Goodman LLP to serve as our independent registered public accounting firm for fiscal year 2019. - 6.
-To consider any and all other business that may properly come before the meeting or any adjournment thereof.
+- 1. PROPOSAL 1-To elect the five candidates nominated by our board of directors to serve as directors until a successor is duly elected and qualified at the 2023 Annual Meeting of Stockholders or otherwise or until any earlier removal or resignation. - 2.
+PROPOSAL 2-To approve, on a non-binding advisory basis, the compensation of our named executive officers ("say-on-pay"). - 3.
+PROPOSAL 3-To ratify the appointment of the firm of Dixon Hughes Goodman LLP to serve as our independent registered public accounting firm for fiscal year 2022. - 4.
+PROPOSAL 4-To approve an amendment to the company's Certificate of Incorporation, as amended (the "Certificate of Incorporation"), to increase the total number of authorized shares of common stock from 65,000,000 shares to 85,000,000 shares. - 5.
+PROPOSAL 5-To approve an amendment to Streamline Health Solutions, Inc.'s Third Amended and Restated 2013 Stock Incentive Plan (the "Plan"), to increase the number of shares of common stock available for issuance under the Plan. - 6.
+PROPOSAL 6-To consider any and all other business that may properly come before the meeting or any adjournment thereof.

-Only stockholders of record at the close of business on April 3, 2019 will be entitled to notice of, and to vote at, the Annual Meeting of Stockholders and any adjournment thereof.
+Only stockholders of record at the close of business on April 18, 2022, will be entitled to notice of, and to vote at, the Virtual Annual Meeting of Stockholders and any adjournment thereof.